likemezhoujie/SparkStreaming_splits/README.md

 # SparkStreaming_splits
-this is a spark series
+this is a spark project